Anwar Ibrahim: Gaza war and genocide

 In March 2024, on a trip to Germany, Anwar clarified that the Malaysian government only engages with Hamas' political wing and did not condone the killings of civilians.
 Anwar also called for the release of the hostages taken on 7 October by Hamas, but argued this alone would not be able to solve the conflict.

-On 14 May 2024, Anwar met with top Hamas leaders in Qatar, a move that led to criticism.
+On 14 May 2024, Anwar met with top Hamas leaders in Qatar, a move met with some criticism.
+He condemned the killing of Yahya Sinwar by Israeli forces, referring to Israel as a "barbaric Zionist regime".